GrokkingGrok/Project-Asimov/design/src/asimov/flow/WattsGreaterThanWallStreet.md

 - `1 RoboTorq = 1 hour of ideal robot work`
 - Based on: **energy × compute x time**
 - Need a per-second unit? → **TokenTorq**
-- **3600 TokenTorqs = 1 RoboTorq**
-  *(1 hour = 3600 seconds)*
+- **3600 TokenTorqs = 1 RoboTorq** because *(1 hour = 3600 seconds)*

 The RoboTorq turns **energy × compute × time** → **money everyone shares**.
 → [See how many RoboTorqs your robot fleet mints](https://projectasimovmvp.vercel.app/)

-**Note to Academics: see Appendix B for a rigorous derivation from SI units**
+**That was the skim.
+Here’s the fat**:

 This paper proposes a new currency to value robotic labor: **The RoboTorq**.

 It is defined as the work of an *ideal* 1 kW robot in **one hour** — what is now defined as an *Asimovian Robot*.

-An *Asimovian Robot* is just a 21st-century ideal economic heat engine, and it's useful because it helps us determine a robotic laborer's market value.
+An *Asimovian Robot* is just a 21st-century ideal economic heat engine, and it's useful because it helps us determine a real robot's market value, as you'll see in later sections.

-After one hour, its oracle (task tracker app) reads:
+After one hour, your robot's oracle (task tracker app) reads:
 `1 RoboTorq = 1 token/second × 1 kWh`

 **Why?**